Distracted driving can kill

 • Drivers talking on cell phones are half a second slower to hit the brakes in emergencies and miss more than half the visual cues seen by attentive drivers.

-Starting June 10, talking or sending text messages while holding a wireless device will carry a $124 fine.
-Legislation passed during the 2010 legislative session changed the current cell phone law into a primary traffic offense.
-That means if police see you holding your phone, they can pull you over and ticket you.
-Drivers must use hands-free devices.
-And new drivers with instruction permits or intermediate licenses aren’t permitted to use wireless devices at all, except in emergencies, as with all other drivers.
+Talking or sending text messages while holding a wireless device carries a $124 fine.
+If police see you holding your phone, they can pull you over and ticket you.
+Drivers must use hands-free devices, and new drivers with instruction permits or intermediate licenses can't use wireless devices at all except in emergencies.
+To read the cell phone laws, see:

 Parents: Responsibility starts at home